Special Service Unit: Prison Escapes

 In August 2014, convicted murderer Scott Landers escaped from the back of a CDCR transport van while on Interstate 5 just north of Atwater, California Landers had been convicted of stabbing a 61-year-old man in Riverside County and was serving twenty-five years to life.
 Upon his escape, SSU agents were called in from across the state to assist with his apprehension.
 Within twenty-four hours, the escaped murderer was caught and brought back into custody.

 On December 2, 2024, convicted murderer Cesar Moises Hernandez, escaped from custody while attending a court hearing in Delano, California.
 Hernandez had been convicted of first-degree murder and being a felon in possession of a gun.
 He was sentenced to a total term of 80 years to life in prison.
 He had been serving his sentence at Kern Valley State Prison, after being committed to state prison in 2019.
 He was originally from Los Angeles County, California.

 SSU tracks escaped CDCR convict to Las Vegas, Nevada, circa 2010.

 Hernandez was allegedly able to defeat his restraints and break free from a prison transport van in the parking lot of the Kern County Superior Courthouse in Delano.
-SSU was alerted and responded from throughout the state.
+SSU was alerted and officers responded from throughout the state.
 A citywide dragnet was placed around Delano in an effort to locate Hernandez.
 Hundreds of law enforcement officers from multiple agencies responded to assist, but Hernandez managed to elude capture.

 On April 9, 2025, Mexican police located Hernández in the Barcelona Residential subdivision of Tijuana, Mexico.
 When officers attempted to apprehend him, Hernández opened fire, engaging in a shootout that resulted in the death of a police commander.

 The large-scale operation involved more than 50 officers, who were part of a special task force assigned to track down international fugitives.
 Despite the heavy police presence, Hernández managed to escape after barricading himself inside a residence for several hours, firing repeatedly at law enforcement from within.

 On April 17, 2025, Hernández was captured in Tijuana, Mexico, by agents of Mexico’s State Investigation Agency during an operation known as “Gracela.”
 The operation was carried out in coordination with the National Defense's special operations group.
 Acting on a search warrant, authorities entered a wooden room on a property in the Lomas de Matamoros neighborhood, where Hernández had been residing.